 According to New Hampshire case filings, MTBE can render drinking water ‘‘foul, putrid and unfit for human consumption.’’
 The state said it petitioned the U.S. Environmental Protection Agency in 2001 to get out of its reformulated-gasoline program because of awareness of MTBE’s harmful effects.
 The additive has been banned in the state since January 2007.

 ‘‘Despite knowing that MTBE posed a greater threat to drinking water, they never posted a single warning,’’ Grant said.

-New Hampshire sued ExxonMobil and Citgo in 2003 along with Shell Oil Co., Sunoco Inc., ConocoPhillips (COP), Irving Oil Ltd., Vitol SA and Hess Corp.
+New Hampshire sued ExxonMobil and Citgo in 2003 along with Shell Oil Co., Sunoco Inc., ConocoPhillips (COP:US), Irving Oil Ltd., Vitol SA and Hess Corp.
 All settled but Irving, Texas-based ExxonMobil and Citgo, the Houston-based unit of Venezuela’s state-owned oil company, Petroleos de Venezuela SA.
 Shell and Sunoco agreed to pay $35 million in an accord announced in November.

 New Hampshire said it has identified 228 sites that will require cleanup from contamination by MTBE, which according to court filings can cause cancer in animals.
 Tests in 2005 and 2006 found MTBE in 9.1 percent of private wells throughout the state, it said.

 New Hampshire is seeking $816 million to cover cleanup and monitoring costs, Grant said, and it will ask for damages from ExxonMobil and Citgo based on their market shares of gasoline sold in the state during the period covered by the lawsuit.

 ExxonMobil’s market share was about 30 percent, she said.
 That means the state will seek $245 million in damages from the company.
 Citgo’s market share ranged from 3 percent to 8.7 percent.